pachyderm/pachyderm/doc/docs/2.3.x/how-tos/jupyterlab-extension/index.md

 - Mounted repositories are nested within the root `/pfs` (Pachyderm's File System)
 - These repositories are **read-only**
-- Mounted repositories have a `/` globby patterned applied to their directories and files.
+- Mounted repositories have a `/` glob pattern applied to their directories and files.
 - Files only downloaded locally when you access them (saving you time).

 Using the previous example, while the **Demo** repository is mounted, you can select the **demo** folder to reveal the example `myfile.txt`.